pbarchana/hackreactorproject/README.md

 * GET /switch/:id to get specific switch data
 * GET /connection to get all connection data
 * GET /data-center to get all data center info

+## Views
+* There are three views
+  * A geographical representation datacenters
+  * A flatened view of an individual datacenters
+  * A Zoomed in view of an individual datacenter with interface representation